m-pouleau/drl_grasping/README.md

 # Deep Reinforcement Learning for Robotic Grasping in an Unstructured Environment

-This project focuses on applying deep reinforcement learning to acquire a robust policy that allows robots to grasp diverse objects from compact 3D observations in the form of octrees.
+This project focuses on applying deep reinforcement learning to acquire a robust policy that allows robots to grasp diverse objects from compact 3D observations in the form of octrees or point clouds.
 It builds on the work of Orsula et al., from the  [following paper](https://arxiv.org/abs/2208.00818), and the [following repo](https://github.com/AndrejOrsula/drl_grasping).

 <p align="center" float="middle">
   <a href="https://www.youtube.com/watch?v=1-cudiW4eaU">